umd-lib/tomcat-shibboleth-integration-demo/README.md

 sp> sudo vi /etc/httpd/conf/httpd.conf
 ```

-adding the following line (after the "LoadModule" section):
+adding the following line (at the bottom of the file):

 ```
 ProxyPass /simple ajp://localhost:8009/simple